 7th - 8th Grade Core Curriculum Students will receive instruction based on required state standards in the same order and at the same pace as students receiving on-site instruction.
-Students may receive instruction in the following ways to include, but not limited to: Up to 4 hours of daily, live interaction with the teacher (whole class, small group and individual sessions).
-A schedule with the exact times of live student/teacher interaction will be sent by the campus.
-Live streaming, or teacher-created instructional videos and additional resources Authentic student work/assignments submitted through Google Classroom or Seesaw with timely and relevant feedback for continued progress in learning of the standard Hands-on activities which may need an extra pair of at "home" hands Work in computer-based instructional programs for a specified amount of time Work in other digital platforms such as Edgenuity, Seesaw, FlipGrid, and/or Google Forms Students will take curriculum-based assessments, District assessments, and state assessments according to BISD's assessment calendar, including STAAR, TELPAS, Credit by Exam, and Advanced Placement.
+Students may receive instruction in the following ways to include, but not limited to: • Up to 4 hours of daily, live interaction with the teacher (whole class, small group and individual sessions).
+A schedule with the exact times of live student/teacher interaction will be sent by the campus. • Live streaming, or teacher-created instructional videos and additional resources • Authentic student work/assignments submitted through Google Classroom with timely and relevant feedback for continued progress in learning of the standard • Hands-on activities which may need an extra pair of at "home" hands • Work in computer-based instructional programs for a specified amount of time • Work in other digital platforms such as Edgenuity, Seesaw, FlipGrid, and/or Google Forms • Students will take curriculum-based assessments, District assessments, and state assessments according to BISD's assessment calendar, including STAAR, TELPAS, Credit by Exam, and Advanced Placement.
 CTE Career and Technical Education (CTE) courses may require some on-site attendance for labs and skill assessment.
 ESL Students receiving ESL services will continue to receive services through sheltered instruction.
 Pre-AP/AP Pre-AP/AP courses will be offered.
 The learning platform is decided on a course-by-course basis.
 Dyslexia Services Students will receive dyslexia instruction through recorded and interactive lessons, individualized assignments and independent practice on the Mindplay Literacy program.
 The combination of these services will amount to at least 45 minutes, 4 days per week of dyslexia intervention.
 Special Education Students will receive services as described in their Individualized Education Plan to the maximum extent possible.
 See Special Education section in this document for additional details.
-Special Areas: Fine Arts, Technology, PE The district will provide lessons for Art, Dance, Music, Theater, Dance, Technology Applications, and PE.
-Students will be allowed to participate in live performances.
+Special Areas: Fine Arts, Technology, PE Updated 12/7/20 The district will provide online lessons for Art, Music, Technology Applications, and PE.
+For the spring semester, the following courses will not be offered online: Athletics, Dance/Ballet Folklorico, Theater Arts, Theater Tech, PALS, Yearbook, Office Aid.
+Students will be allowed to participate in practice/rehearsals before or after school and participate in live performances for all fine arts and athletics programming.
 Extracurricular Activities Students who selected the online learning option will be able to participate in extracurricular activities in accordance with UIL rules and District guidelines.
 Credit-by-Exam (CBE) Credit-by-exam for acceleration will be available at times outlined by the BISD 2020-2021 CBE calendar.
 Assessments will be offered online when available.
 Some assessments may require students to come to the campus to test in person.